 Dispute Resolution

-Structured process for resolving disputes from agent actions, with incentivized arbitration, escalation tiers, and real-time entity freezing when disputes exceed liability coverage.
+Structured arbitration with incentivized reviewers, escalation tiers, and automatic entity freezing when disputes exceed the liability escrow threshold.

 05